elastic/cel-examples/FAQS/numbers.md

 ###  Integers being converted to doubles

-Numbers come in to CEL as double when deserialized from JSON.
-As well, integers published as JSON from CEL will be converted to doubles.
+Numbers come in to CEL as floating point values when deserialized from JSON.
+Similarly, all numbers are serialized as floating point when being returned from a CEL evaluation.

 ### Handling errors with timestamp : no such overload: timestamp(double)
 A timestamp that is an integer needs to be explicitly